 Rather than hire lots of project managers, DPN has an advanced marketing operations solution that uses machine learning to route projects to the right resources based on range of different attributes including expected skills needed, availability or resources or teams given other project requests, and the actual performance metrics of the pieces in market.
 The key here is that the more data that comes in about marketing results, the ability of resources to deliver on-time given existing tasks, or other parameters, the more the model can better route projects to the appropriate resources.

 Building on the machine learning concept above, Artificial Intelligence (AI) is the higher level, broader category that seeks to enable machines to do critical thinking that is normally done manually.
 An easy way to think about this is by going step by step through some of your more tactical day-to-day tasks and then imagine a computer doing those exact steps but to perfection every time and without getting distracted or tired.

 To maximize the investment of all its marketing projects, DPN uses AI to automatically tag, or categorize, each individual piece of its content.
 DPN’s AI solution is able to look at virtually any type of content (pictures, video, etc.) and automatically tag it with various unique identifiers much more quickly than a team of humans ever could and with greater accuracy.

 The tags then feed the search capability of DPN’s digital asset management system.
 This has the dual outcome of enabling DPN to better manage new request costs while also improving the findability and re-use of existing assets.

 These are just a few examples of how Machine Learning, AI and Intelligence can help improve your marketing activities.

 Interested in learning more?
-Register for our upcoming webinar, “Optimizing AI for Marketing” What’s the future and what’s just hype?” to learn real-life case studies where AI is driving meaningful business impact and how you can take advantage of this emerging technology.
+Watch our on demand webinar, “Optimizing AI for Marketing” What’s the future and what’s just hype?” to learn real-life case studies where AI is driving meaningful business impact and how you can take advantage of this emerging technology.